insight-platform/Savant/docs/source/savant_101/10_adapters.rst

 The Always-On RTSP Sink Adapter broadcasts the video stream as RTSP/LL-HLS/WebRTC.
 The adapter works in two modes: single-stream and multi-stream.
 In the single-stream mode, the adapter accepts only one input stream with source ID specified in ``SOURCE_ID``.
 In the multi-stream mode, the adapter accepts multiple input streams with source IDs specified in ``SOURCE_IDS``.

-This adapter uses DeepStream SDK and **always** performs hardware transcoding of the incoming stream to ensure continuous streaming even when its source stops operating.
+This adapter **always** performs transcoding of the incoming stream to ensure continuous streaming even when its source stops operating.
 In this case, the adapter continues to stream a static image waiting for the source to resume sending data.

+When Nvidia Runtime is available this adapter uses DeepStream SDK and performs hardware transcoding and scaling of the incoming stream, otherwise it performs software transcoding and scaling.
+Software-based encoding/decoding must be used only when hardware-based encoding is not available (Jetson Orin Nano, A100, H100).
+If the hardware-based encoding is available, run the adapter with Nvidia runtime enabled to activate hardware-based decoding/encoding.

 The simplified design of the adapter is depicted in the following diagram: